-I have never sent an emails to a specific lead, so why is their email address marked as "bounced"?
+I have never sent an email to a specific lead, so why is their email address marked as "bounced"?

 This is likely due to one of the two reasons outlined here:

 - If the lead was imported in a CSV file (see Lead Import), the Chime system will call a third-party API to determine the validity of the lead's email address.
-Chime will mark the lead's email status as "Bounced" if the results provided by the third-party indicate that it is an "invalid email."
+The Chime CRM will mark the lead's email status as "Bounced" if the results provided by the third party indicate that it is an "invalid email."
 The accuracy level of this third-party API is typically between 90% - 97%.

 - If other agents have sent emails to this lead before and their emails were bounced multiple times, then Chime will mark this email address as "Bounced" for all leads using this email address.

 If a lead has opened my emails at some point in time, why is their email address still marked as "bounced"?